dyodeinc/dev-challenge/README.md

 ### The Test

-- Use react to build out what you see in [this Figma link](https://www.figma.com/file/3LB4kjUhhXVN1cBU2QPIpu/DYODE-Developer-Test?node-id=0%3A1).
+- Use a javascript framework to build out what you see in [this Figma link](https://www.figma.com/file/3LB4kjUhhXVN1cBU2QPIpu/DYODE-Developer-Test?node-id=0%3A1).
+  - Acceptable frameworks: React, Next, Gatsby, Vue, Nuxt
 - This should be built responsive using the mobile first philosophy.
 - It contains two carousels, a hero carousel and a product carousel.
 - Please find a good responsive carousel dependency to use.